karldanielsen/TCP-File-Transfer/README.md

-NAME: Karl Danielsen
-UID: 204983147

      OVERVIEW:

-My server and client built on the sample code in the submission link on ccle.
-This skeleton provided a framework of two servers that could communicate, and it became my job to add in file reading functionality and CRC functionality.
 On a high level, my server and client set up sockets, connect those sockets, and then alternatingly call recv() and send(), so that each message sent down the pipe must be acknowledged before another is sent.
+This allows large files to transfer in sections safely.

     PROBLEMS ENCOUNTERED: